nicholasd-uci/axiosMovieApp/README.md

 # axiosMovieApp
-## utilizing AXIOS request to gather information from an Movie API
+## Utilizing AXIOS request to gather information from an Movie API

 > In this repository we created a movie app that is powered by JavaScript and uses the AXIOS method request to OMDBAPI.com.